-There are two basic schools of thought when it comes to Object Oriented Programming: the method based Simula and the message based Smalltalk.
-The Simula school is well represented in .NET by C# and VB.
-With Alan Lovejoy’s Essence#, we can see what a Smalltalk inspired language would look like on the CLR.
+There are two basic types of OOP: Simula and Smalltalk.
+Simula is well represented in .NET by C#.
+With Alan Lovejoy’s Essence#, we can see what a Smalltalk inspired language would look like.

-The holy grail of database development is the ability to treat database objects (tables, views, stored procedures, etc.) as if they were just like any other form of source code.
+The holy grail of database development is the ability to treat database objects as if they were normal source code.
 While SQL Server Data Tools doesn’t quite that level, it gets very close.

 In this installment of our .NET Open Source series we talk to Thomas Imart.
 His library, Tweetinvi, is designed to make working with Twitter’s Stream API easier to use.
+1

 In the review, Anand examines the coverage of Fast ASP.NET Websites book, which helps developers to learn the various techniques associated with the optimization of ASP.NET websites.

 Dave Marini delves into the history of asynchronous programming on the .NET platform, tracing through the early days of the Asynchronous Programming Model to today’s async/await patterns.
+1

 The book of F#, authored by Dave Fancher examines the concepts associated with F# with the help of comprehensive explanation and relevant source codes.
 1